zwacky/wicki-io/content/posts/2021-11-woff2-one-font-format-to-rule-them-all/index.md

 WOFF2, and WOFF as fallback, is enough nowadays¹.

 ¹) *if* your site doesn't need support for antiquated browsers like IE8.

+---

+If you found this post interesting please leave a ❤️ on this tweet and consider following my 🎢 journey about #webperf, #buildinpublic and #frontend matters [on Twitter](https://twitter.com/zwacky).

+{{< tweet 1463833102615293954 >}}